Translating predictive distributions into informative priors: Examples

-Figure \ref{fig:warnings_all_priors} displays for each of the 93 individuals in the growth data whether \texttt{Stan} emits a warning message when estimating the posterior.
-The flat prior consistently produces posteriors that emit warnings, with some individuals particularly prone to warning messages (i.e.~warnings are very correlated within individual columns), suggesting that their data are less informative than other individuals.
-Warnings are correlated within rows for the Hartmann et. al.~priors, indicating that some of the priors are more suitable (replications 1 and 5) for the individuals in the \texttt{growth} data.
-Amongst our results we note that the covariate-specific approach produces fewer warnings than the covariate-independent approach in both the single- or multi-objective cases.
-This reflects the additional information available in the covariate-specific setting, and that this information results in more plausible priors.
-Warnings are particularly correlated within specific priors (i.e.~across rows) for the covariate-independent approach, suggesting that these priors are inappropriate for many individuals.
-The multi-objective approach (third row of Figure \ref{fig:warnings_all_priors}) produces a small number of additional warnings above the equivalent single-objective approach (fifth row of Figure \ref{fig:warnings_all_priors}), illustrating the trade-off between single-objective priors that are as informative as possible, and multiple-objective priors that are slightly less informative and thus perform less well in settings where strong prior information is required.
+The different priors produce a widely ranging proportion of warning messages in \texttt{Stan} (Figure \ref{fig:warnings_all_priors}).
+The flat prior produces the most warnings, with some individuals particularly prone to warning messages, suggesting that their data are relatively uninformative.
+The Hartmann priors produce a moderate number of warnings, with some priors less prone to produce warnings (replications 1 and 5) than others for this dataset.
+Using the CvM discrepancy, the covariate-specific approach produces fewer warnings than the covariate-independent approach in both the single or multi-objective cases.
+This reflects the additional information available in the covariate-specific setting that results in more informative and plausible priors.
+Some specific replications of the covariate-independent approach produce many warnings, suggesting these priors are inappropriate for many individuals.